d-ries/linux-essentials/03_commandline/99_assignments.md

 - show the contents of a directory
 - clear the terminal screen
 - see who is logged in --> try all the commands
-- see how much free memory the server has
+- see how much free memory the server has  --> search in the manpage of this command how you can get the output more human readable (search in the manpage for _human_)
 - see how much space you have free on the disk

 ## Task 5